-Here are the associated SD class speed logos, in order from slowest (class 2) to fastest (UHS class 3):
+Here are the associated SD class speed logos:

 You’ll probably be okay with a class 4 or 6 SD card for typical use in a digital camera, smartphone, or tablet.
 Class 10 cards are ideal if you’re shooting high-resolution videos or RAW photos.
 Class 2 cards are a bit on the slow side these days, so you may want to avoid them for all but the cheapest digital cameras.
 Even a cheap smartphone can record HD video, after all.

 An SD card’s speed class is identified on the SD card itself—just look for the logo.
 You’ll also see the speed class on the online store listing or on the card’s packaging when purchasing it.
-For example, in the below photo, the middle SD card is speed class 4, while the two other cards are speed class 6.
+For example, in the below photo, the SD card has markers for speed class 10, UHS speed class 3, and video speed class 30.

 If you see no speed class symbol, you have a class 0 SD card.
 These cards were designed and produced before the speed class rating system was introduced.
 They may be slower than even a class 2 card.

 SD cards also come in different sizes.
 You’ll find standard SD cards, miniSD cards, and microSD cards.

 miniSD cards are smaller than standard SD cards, measuring 21.5x20x1.4mm and weighing about 0.8 grams.
 This is the least common size today. miniSD cards were designed to be especially small for mobile phones, but now that we have an even smaller size—microSD—miniSD cards aren’t too common.